-Our Compensation Committee consists of Gail Lieberman, Chairman, Gordon Hausmann and Ilan Nir, all of them independent directors.
+Our Compensation Committee consists of Ilan Nir, Chairman, Gail F. Lieberman, and Frans van Westen, all of whom are independent.

 The Compensation Committee is to assist and undertake preparatory work for the Supervisory Board in its decision-making in relation the compensation to be paid to members of the Management Board and (other) executive officers based on our financial and operating performance and prospects, the level of compensation paid to similarly situated executives in comparably sized companies, and contributions made by the officers to our success.
 Each of the named officers will be measured by a series of performance criteria by the Supervisory Board, or the Compensation Committee on a yearly basis.
 Such criteria will be set forth based on certain objective parameters such as job characteristics, required professionalism, management skills, interpersonal skills, related experience, personal performance and overall corporate performance.

 Our Supervisory Board and Compensation Committee have not adopted or established a formal policy or procedure for determining the amount of compensation paid to our executive officers.

-The Compensation Committee makes an independent evaluation of appropriate compensation of key employees, with input from management.
+The Compensation Committee provides an independent evaluation of appropriate compensation of key employees, with input from management.

 ICTS' compensation program for our executive officers and all other employees is designed such that it will not incentivize unnecessary risk-taking.
 The base salary component of our compensation program is usually a fixed amount and does not depend on performance.
 Our cash incentive program takes into account multiple metrics, thus diversifying the risk associated with any single performance metric, and we believe it does not incentivize our executive officers to focus exclusively on short-term outcomes.
-Our equity awards are limited by the terms of our equity plans to a fixed maximum specified in the plan, and are subject to vesting to align the longterm interests of our executive officers with those of our stockholders.
+Our equity awards are limited by the terms of our equity plans to a fixed maximum specified in the plan, and are subject to vesting to align the long-term interests of our executive officers with those of our stockholders.